 If you have been injured by someone else’s carelessness, negligence or recklessness, you may be entitled to compensation under the personal injury laws of North Carolina.
-Your personal injury claim should be pursued by experienced, qualified personal injury attorneys who will seek to recover the highest level of compensation possible for your injuries.
+Your personal injury claim should be pursued by experienced, qualified personal injury lawyers who will seek to recover the highest level of compensation possible for your injuries.

 At Strickland, Agner & Associates, we have the skill and successful track record to represent your interests and fight for your rightful compensation against the insurance companies and the parties responsible for your injuries.